MCQ-Bank-INFO-3604/mcq_bank_java/README.md

 ## Setup Instructions

 1. **Clone the Repository**:

    ```bash
    git clone <repository-url>
    cd mcq_bank_java/demo
    ```
 2. **Build the Project:**
    Use Maven to build the project:

    ```mvn
    mvn clean package
    ```
 3. **Run the Application:**
    You can run the application by executing the App class:

    ```mvn
    java -jar demo-1.0-SNAPSHOT.jar
    ```

+   Alternatively, if you have JRE 23 installed you may run the .jar file from your file explorer.
 4. **Run Tests:**
    Execute the unit and integration tests using Maven:

    ```mvn
    mvn test
    ```